HacKanCuBa/blake2signer/README.md

                     |
                     |-- CompressionError: given data could not be compressed
                     |
-                    |-- EncodeError: given data could not be encoded to base64 URL safe
+                    |-- EncodeError: given data could not be encoded
                     |
                     |-- ConversionError: given data could not be converted to bytes
 ```